Ohio State Buckeyes men's basketball: Thad Matta era (2004–2017)

-Chris Holtmann era (2017–present)
+Chris Holtmann era (2017–2024)

 On June 9, 2017, the school hired Butler head coach Chris Holtmann as head coach.
-The Buckeyes exceeded any and all expectations in Holtmann’s first season in Columbus.
+The Buckeyes exceeded any and all expectations in Holtmann's first season in Columbus.
 Picked to finish no better than 11th in preseason media polls, the Buckeyes stormed out to a 9–0 record in Big Ten.
 Highlighting the 2017–18 season were home wins over Michigan, overcoming a first-half 20-point deficit, and No. 1 Michigan State along with a road victory at No. 3 Purdue, the Boilermakers’ only home loss of the season.
 Holtmann was named the 2018 Big Ten Coach of the Year after leading the Buckeyes to a 25–9 overall record, a second-place finish in the Big Ten regular-season standings (15–3).
 The Buckeyes were led by Big Ten Player of the Year, Keita Bates-Diop, and a four-year starter, Jae’Sean Tate; both of which are now in the NBA.
 The season ended on a somber note as the Buckeyes were eliminated in the second round of the 2018 NCAA tournament by Gonzaga.

-In 2018-19, Holtmann's Buckeyes went 20-15, marking the sixth consecutive season a Holtmann team had won 20 or more games.
+In 2018–19, Holtmann's Buckeyes went 20–15, marking the sixth consecutive season a Holtmann team had won 20 or more games.
 As an 11-seed the Buckeyes knocked off 6-seed Iowa State to advance to the second round of the 2019 NCAA tournament, before being eliminated by Houston.

-The 2019-20 season was cut short with the cancellation of the 2020 Big Ten and NCAA Tournaments.
+The 2019–20 season was cut short with the cancellation of the 2020 Big Ten and NCAA Tournaments.
 The Buckeyes posted an overall record of 21–10, which included four wins vs. Top 10 opponents (Villanova, at North Carolina, Kentucky and Maryland).
 Ohio State finished tied for fifth in the Big Ten at 11–9.
 Despite no postseason tournament, the Buckeyes managed 20 wins, marking the seventh consecutive season Holtmann-coach teams reached that plateau.